Icraku/Icraku/README.md

 - 🌱 I’m currently learning software engineering and I'm loving it!
 - 👯 I’m looking to collaborate on other projects related to python and web design.
 - 💬 Ask me about anything related to python, web design.
-- 📫 How to reach me on LinkedIn at https://www.linkedin.com/in/ivy-kutswa-7b0768219
+- 📫 Find me on LinkedIn at https://www.linkedin.com/in/ivy-kutswa-7b0768219
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact about me: I love reading, a lot.🙃